 Veerappan Mustache Wax is sold in United states for $17 for an 8-gram dollop.
 The company advertises the product as follows

 “ Add a daring and debonair twist to your facial hair with our vegan moustache wax.
 Packed with loads of nourishing waxes and oils including rose wax and sandalwood oil, this wax will make whiskery kisses all the more memorable.
 Use a dab to style your twisted moustache tips, or on a full beard for a softening and sculpting effect—even on unruly fluff.
 No facial hair?
 No problem.
 Veerappan works wonders to soften split ends too!”

 The company advertises the smugglers Soul Perfume as follows,

 “The Smugglers Soul is deep, dangerous and intoxicating, join us on our journey to the roots of sandalwood and let it enrapture your heart.
 With two types of sandalwood oil, enjoy a warm, woody and rich fragrance that can soothe and uplift even the darkest of moods.”

 Brief info about Veerappan

 Veerappan began his smuggling career in 1970, as an assistant to Sevi Gouder, who was his distant relative and a notorious poacher.
 His speciality was in Sandalwood and ivory smuggling.
 For Ivory, he killed hundreds of elephants from the forests bordering Kerala, TamilNadu and Karnataka.
-He also kidnapped and murdered many forest officials and Police Officers.
-He has also killed many civilians, whom he suspected as police informers.
+He also kidnapped and murdered many forest officials and Police Officers, and was also instrumental in the disappearance of many civilians,whom he suspected as police informers.